MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/room-systems/manage-intro-text.md

 ## Troubleshooting

 We recommend that you set up Operations Management Suite alerting as described in the section above so that your operations team and helpdesk will be alerted to any Skype Room Systems v2 issues.
-The options you have for PowerShell remote management are described [in this article](https://docs.microsoft.com/skypeforbusiness/manage/skype-room-systems-v2/skype-room-systems-v2#remote-management-using-powershell).
+The options you have for PowerShell remote management are described in [Remote Management using PowerShell](../manage/skype-room-systems-v2/skype-room-systems-v2.md#remote-management-using-powershell).
 In the event that a peripheral device is disconnected, you might need to rely on local “smart hands” or IT support to investigate and reconnect the devices.

 For more information about troubleshooting and admin mode, see [Manage Skype Room Systems v2](https://docs.microsoft.com/skypeforbusiness/manage/skype-room-systems-v2/skype-room-systems-v2#admin-mode-and-device-management).